 6. Committee members shall be members of the IAPH and practitioners in the field of historical inquiry.

-8. Nominations, for Committee officers and members, shall be made in writing to the Executive Secretaries at least ten days before the Annual General Meeting.
+8. Nominations, for Committee officers and members, shall be made in writing to the Executive Secretary at least ten days before the Annual General Meeting.

 9. The names of those nominated to the Committee will be announced at the Annual General Meeting.
 In the event of more nominations than there are positions on the Committee, there will be an election during the Annual General Meeting.